A Remarkable

 Turning Point

-Impacting the livers of those with rare disease is more than a mission-it’s our calling.
+Impacting the lives of those with rare disease is more than a mission-it’s our calling.
 At Mirum, our work is in service of closing treatment gaps to open a world of possibilities for patients and their families.

 Patients and families play a crucial role in our clinical trial designs and approaches.
 We work with them to help identify what matters most as our investigational treatments are evaluated.
 This includes the development of surveys, pruritus (itch) severity scales, and e-diaries that help create a better understanding of the burdens of rare diseases.